Mask Arts Company

 "In a 1970's article I read about a mask maker in Bali that put souls into the masks he made for use in their rituals but not the ones they made to sell.
 Part of the art of mask making is to be able to put a soul into your mask".
 Stanley Allan Sherman

-Mask-Making Summer
+Mask-Making Labs

-Leather Clown Nose making workshop
+Leather Clown Nose making lab

 Includes all material, tools and supplies which you get to keep plus an extra piece of leather to make a nose on your own.

-Two sessions about 2 1/2 to 4 hour each.
-Other days are possible if there is interest.
+One session.
 For detailed information about the custom fitted clown noses class go to http://www.maskarts.com/maskartsclown.html

 All mask-making classes covers: